Can You Pay For Culinary School With Student Loans?

 As you may have noticed, federal student loans are probably not large enough to cover an entire year’s education.
 So why not skip them and instead take out a bigger private loan from a financial institution or lender?

 Federal student loans offer benefits that private loans do not.
 To start, they usually have much lower interest rates, which can save students thousands of dollars in repayment.
-The current federal interest rate for undergraduate borrowers is 5.50% for the 2023-24 school year, compared to rates that can reach as high as 13% from private lenders.
+The current federal interest rate for undergraduate borrowers is 6.53% for the 2024-25 school year, compared to rates that can reach as high as 17% from private lenders.

-When it comes time to pay back your student loans, the Department of Education requires students to begin repayment six months after graduation or leave the program.
+When it comes time to pay back your student loans, the Department of Education requires students to begin repayment six months after graduation or after they leave the program.
 You should review the various payment options or contact the Department of Education if you are having trouble repaying your loans.

 Bridge the Gap with Private Student Loans